Wannjer1/PortfolioLandingPage/README.md

 # Portfolio Landing Page
-___

 ### Author: Ann Wanjeri

 This my portfolio landing page.
 It is part of my first prep assessment for the Moringa Software Development course.
-It highligts a brief descrition of who i am, my projects and a contact me page option.
+It highlights a brief descrition of who i am, my projects and a contact me section.

 ## PROJECT SET-UP

-** Installation
+Installation

 * Clone the repo to your local computer.
 * Fork the repo to appear in your listof repositories.

-** Requirements
+Requirements

 * Either a computer, phone,tablet or an Ipad (for viewing, cloning and forking).
 * Access to the internet.

 ## LINK TO PROJECT
----

 [Check out my portfolio](https://github.com/Wannjer1/Insurance-Website "Portfolio Landing Page")

 ## TECHNOLOGY USED
----

 * HTML- used to build the structure of the webpage
 * CSS- used to style the webpage
 * FontAwesome- used to source out icons